New Jersey Commercial Lease CAM Audit Rights [2026 Guide]

 Practical steps for NJ tenants:

 Send the audit request to the registered agent if the landlord is a corporate entity.
 For large commercial landlords in New Jersey, the registered agent can be identified through the New Jersey Division of Revenue and Enterprise Services business registry.
-Sending to the registered agent creates a clear paper trail that the demand was received by an authorized recipient.
+Sending to the registered agent creates a clear paper trail that an authorized recipient received the demand.

 Request the property tax allocation worksheet specifically.
 Because property taxes are the largest CAM component in most NJ centers, the allocation worksheet, showing total assessed value, tax bills per parcel, and the denominator used to spread the tax, is the most important document in an NJ audit.
 If the landlord refuses to provide it, that refusal itself is significant evidence.